 - No "opposite side relief" from red Penalty Areas (unless there is a local rule in place - not applicable at MGC).

 - A player may keep using and/or repair any club damaged during the round, no matter what the damage and even if the player damaged it in anger.

 - A player is not allowed to replace a damaged club, except when it is damaged by an outside influence or by someone other than the player or caddie.

 - A new form of Stroke Play called 'Maximum Score' where the maximum score for a hole is set at a specific number (e.g. 8), or twice the par of the hole, or nett double bogey.
 For example, if the maximum score for a hole is set at 8 and you lose your ball and decide not to complete the hole, your score is entered as 8.
 Similarly, once you have played 7 (or less) shots you can pick up your ball and record 8 on the scorecard.
-For CONGU Qualifying Competitions the maximum score must be set at a minimum of 5 over par (equivalent to net double bogey for a player receiving 3 shots on the hole).
+For CONGU Qualifying Competitions the maximum score must be set at a minimum of 5 over par (equivalent to the 'stableford adjustment' of net double bogey for a player receiving 3 shots on the hole).

 Click on the photos on the right to see explanations of some of the major changes,

 or Click here to see explanatory videos about the main changes.

 or Click here to see the MGC Local Rules which have been re-written in accordance with the new Rules of Golf.

 R&A RULES OF GOLF WEBSITE